Shrink Wrap

 Stretch factor

 The shrink film is pre–stretched and when it is heated up it tries to shrink down to its normal state.
 The pre–stretching might depend on the direction, so the film can shrink along its width, but not length.
 This way you can make the tube shrinking in diameter, but keep its length intact.
 The Stretch factor parameters configure exactly that.
-By default the Shrink factor U is set to 30, which means the film wants to shrink down by 30 times when heated.
+By default the Shrink factor along is set to 30, which means the film wants to shrink down by 30 times when heated.
 This gives enough shrink to wrap the object tight.
-On the other hand, the Shrink factor V is set to 1.01, which means that the film will almost not shrink down along its length, keeping the height of the tube intact.
+On the other hand, the Shrink factor across is set to 1.01, which means that the film will almost not shrink down along its length, keeping the height of the tube intact.

 Cell size